Battle of Nanking: Attacks on the USS Panay and British vessels

-An Imperial Army officer in the vicinity, Col. Kingoro Hashimoto, a founder of one of the right-wing secret societies in Japan, also ordered firing on the Panay as it was sinking, in additional to several British vessels whose identities he knew, including the SS Scarab and HMS Cricket.
+An Imperial Army officer in the vicinity, Col. Kingoro Hashimoto, a founder of one of the right-wing secret societies in Japan, also ordered firing on the Panay as it was sinking, in addition to several British vessels whose identities he knew, including the SS Scarab and HMS Cricket.

 Upon receiving complaints that the vessels had clearly displayed the British flag, Hashimoto replied "I do not recognize any flag but my own."
 Hashimoto also issued orders for his troops and artillery to fire on all ships on the Yangtze "regardless of nationality."